nal/go/tgbot/README.md

 TLS support is enabled using Let's Encrypt certificate.
 Webserver proxies all requests from public IP to localhost where telegram bot is listens to incoming requests.
-It is actully deployed and can be tested by searching for `nal_test_bot` in Telegram and chatting to them.
+It is actually deployed and can be tested by searching for `nal_test_bot` in Telegram and chatting to them.

 ## Initialization of module dependecies